Frequently Asked Questions

 PrivacyWall blocks unwanted data collection by Windows 10, Google Chrome, Mozilla Firefox and Microsoft Edge.
 All operating systems and browsers today collect telemetry data on consumers without the explicit consent of users.
 PrivacyWall is a firewall that makes it easy for consumers to block this unwanted data collection.
 After installing PrivacyWall, we will continuously block requests to known websites, IP address, and urls, that are engaging in unwanted data collection.

 Windows 10 and Microsoft Edge collect and report significant amounts of your personal data to Microsoft, including the names of apps you have installed, app usage data, system data about the computer you use (memory, processor, BIOS), accessories you have installed, search queries, web browsing history, and driver data.
-The names of files and documents on your computer are also collected and logged by Microsoft.
-Microsoft operates the second largest search advertising business in the world.
-Microsoft stores and sells this data to advertisers to target advertising to consumers.
-Your privacy may be compromised if you do not wish to have the names of apps, files, and documents logged by Microsoft, and Windows 10 does not give consumers the option to turn off data collection by Microsoft.
-PrivacyWall blocks these types of requests from reaching Microsoft servers.
+The names of files and documents on your computer are also collected and logged.
+Your data may be stored and sold to advertisers to target advertising to consumers.
+Your privacy may be compromised if you do not wish to have the names of apps, files, and documents logged for the consumer version of Windows.
+PrivacyWall offers you control over data collection.

 Everytime you use a web browser like Google Chrome to visit a website, Google logs your browsing history and the website you visited in its database so that they can eventually sell your data to potential advertisers who buy ads from Google.
 If you use Chrome to sync your Google account, Google is able to collect an enormous amount of personal information.
 Not all consumers wish to have their browsing history recorded by Google.
 For instance, Google Chrome is known to report all your urls to safebrowsing.google.com, which may be recorded and logged by Google.
 Google is the world's largest online advertising company.
 Your privacy may be compromised if you are surfing sensitive websites that you do not wish to have recorded in Google's database indefinitely.
 PrivacyWall blocks these types of requests from reaching Google servers.